PiFou86/pool-monitoring/README.md

 # Pool monitoring system

-This code is a simple pool monitoring system.
-The system is designed to be run on an ESP32.
-It can take :
+THis "pool monitoring system" is designed to analyse and follow up the status of your pool environment.
+Using your phone cell, you can easily check and control temperature, water pressure and humidity.

+## Architecture

+THe architecture is designed around:
+- the microcontroler ESP32, as hardware
+- an integrated AP in ESP32, as web server
+- Home assitance with MQTT broker to pool frequently information to the phone cell

+THe programming language is written in C++ in PlatformIO These choises are based on recent and efficient desgin.

+The device can be configured by a web interface (first launch / WiFi connexion error / long press).

+.
+As, exempla, it can show :

 - in / out temperature of the heat pump
 - external temperature, pressure and humidity
 - water pressure

-The device can be configured by a web interface (first launch / WiFi connexion error / long press).
+The device can be configured using a a brower on any computer, phone cell or tablet (first launch / WiFi connexion error / long press).
 An AP is created on the ESP32.
-You can connect to it with a browser.

-The device sends data to an MQTT broker and easily integrate in Home Assistant with MQTT autodiscovery.

-It is written in C++ in Platform IO.
-The first intention was to use an ESP8266 as a microcontroller, but it turned out to be memory limited, so I decided to use an ESP32.
+This version is not protected versus hacking.

 The system is given has is.
 The code is open source and can be used for personal use.